Acceleration, Volunteering & Enrichment

 Expanded Opportunities During COVID-19

-A number of companies, museums, and other organizations have created new online content or have expanded existing content during this time.
+A number of companies, museums, and other organizations have created new online content or have expanded existing content in the wake of COVID-19 isolation.
 Below are resources recommended for GT families by other GT families in our network.
 Since so many companies are offering discounts and free content, families are encouraged to search online for additional options that may come up in specific areas (many of our favorite resources have free or discounted options!).
 Pricing and options may change.
 Check websites for current offers.

 - Examples of the wonderful resources from The National Association for Gifted Children: